Interaction design concerns the design of digital artifacts and digitally mediated communication, with a focus on user experience.

 - Approval of the following submitted material: 2 x work samples of previous relevant work and an individual response to the application assignment.
 Please see next tab on this page, called Selection for further information.

 - General eligibility + the equivalent of English course B in Swedish higher secondary school.

-The general learning outcomes for the program are the ones that Högskoleförordningen prescribes for the degree of Master (60 credits), as follows.
+The general learning outcomes for the program are the ones that Högskoleförordningen prescribes for the degree of Master (60 to 120 credits), as follows.